NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 Donate link: http://knightlab.northwestern.edu/
 Tags: timeline, shortcode, stamen, timeline.verite.co, verite, html5, KnightLab Requires at least: 2.0.2
-Tested up to: 5.5.0
+Tested up to: 5.5.1
-Stable tag: 3.7.9.0
+Stable tag: 3.8.4.0

 Use the incredible HTML5 Timeline developed by Knight Lab on your website.
 As easy as writing a shortcode.

+After September 30th, 2020, if you configure your timelines with Google Sheets, you must use version 3.8.2.0 of this plugin, or newer.
+Changes to the Google Sheets API mean that older versions of TimelineJS (which are included in older versions of this plugin) will no longer work.
+See [our blog post](https://knightlab.northwestern.edu/2020/09/16/timelinejs-update-2/index.html) for more information.

 == Description ==

 A simple shortcode plugin to add the TimelineJS made by Knight Lab.
-Now updated to support TimelineJS3.

 Supports custom width and height, [Google Spreadsheet and JSON data sources](http://timeline.knightlab.com/) "Learn how to create your data source") and many more.